 Waiting for the Day!

 It can be a time of anxious longing while one waits to experience the warm embrace of membership in the Church and to be immersed into Catholic society.
 This time of waiting and reflection is necessary, since becoming a Catholic is a momentous event.
-But waiting can be painful as one longs for the sacraments, especially the Eucharist, and the joys of Catholic life—the security that being a faithful Catholic bestows.
-Yet even before being received, those waiting to be fully incorporated already have a real relationship with the Church.

 For those who are already Christians, their baptism itself forms a certain sacramental relationship with the Church (cf. Vatican II, Unitatis Redintegratio 3; Catechism of the Catholic Church 1271).
 They are also joined to the Church by their intention to enter it, as are the unbaptized who intend to do so: “Catechumens who, moved by the Holy Spirit, desire with an explicit intention to be incorporated into the Church are by that very intention joined to her.
 With love and solicitude mother Church already embraces them as her own” (Vatican II, Lumen Gentium 14:3; CCC 1249).